Semantic Refinement with LLMs for Graph Representations: Analysis

-This section analyzes the key mechanisms underlying DAS beyond aggregate performance.
-We focus on how iterative refinement and history-guided exemplar retrieval shape semantic evolution, and characterize when these mechanisms succeed or fail.
-We provide additional analysis in Appendix \ref{sec:further-analysis}
+This section analyzes the key mechanisms underlying GES beyond aggregate performance.
+We focus on how exemplar retrieval and semantic refinement shape node representations.
+We provide additional analysis in Appendix \ref{sec:further-analysis} and \ref{sec:case-study}.